Continuing with the sites IELTS line graph examples, this is an example of a line graph comparing car theft.

 That has been done well in this answer.

-The line graph compares the number of car thefts, measured in thousands, in four countries from 1990 to 1999.
+The line graph compares the number of cars stolen for every 1000 vehicles in four countries from 1990 to 1999.
 Overall, it can be seen that car thefts were far higher in Great Britain than in the other three counties throughout the whole time frame.

 To begin, car thefts in Sweden, France and Canada followed a fairly similar pattern over the first five years, all remaining at between 5 and 10 per thousand.
 The general trend though for France and Canada was a decline in the number of vehicles stolen over the period, with both at around 6 in 1999.
 In contrast, Sweden experienced an upward trend, starting the period at approximately 8, and finishing at just under 15.